inivekin/abosa/abosa.typ

 what's learnt aboot pendulums' swing an how the weight assists the buck.
 I dinnae think I'll spar ire
-winnae the pride o warrior
+winnae the pride o warrior,
-but I hae mind that moves slyer an message left tae courier.
-To works o auld that had nae died, an won't dismantle or depart, outstaying welcome that's implied,
+but I hae mind that moves slyer wi message left tae courier tae works o auld that hannae died, an won't dismantle nor depart, outstaying welcome that's implied,
 I'll lead its way an so impart:
 Restarts will come frae great reset,